The 10 Android VPNs actually worth installing

 4. Proton VPN

-Proton VPN screenshots screenshots on Android
+Proton VPN app running on an Android phone

 Best for: Readers who want Swiss jurisdiction, open-source clients, and a usable free tier as a fallback.